AutomotiveAIChallenge/aichallenge-documentation-2024/docs/specifications/simulator.en.md

 The simulator is based on the open-source autonomous driving simulator "[AWSIM](https://github.com/tier4/AWSIM)" developed for Autoware.

-## Vehicle (Go-Kart)
+## Vehicle (Racing Kart)

-The vehicle conforms to the specifications of the [EGO Vehicle](https://tier4.github.io/AWSIM/Components/Vehicle/EgoVehicle/) in AWSIM and is designed with specifications close to an actual go-kart.
+The vehicle conforms to the specifications of the [EGO Vehicle](https://tier4.github.io/AWSIM/Components/Vehicle/EgoVehicle/) in AWSIM and is designed with specifications close to an actual racing kart.

 ![vehicle-appearance](./images/vehicle-appearance.png)